Get stories and expert advice on all things related to college and parenting.

 FAFSA: Free Application for Federal Student Aid.
 College students need to fill this out each year in order to apply for financial assistance from the government, the state and their college or university.

 SAT/ACT: Standardized tests taken junior and senior year in high school.
-Colleges use the scores when they consider your student's application for admission.
+Colleges use the scores when they consider your student's application for admission, although more schools have gone test optional in recent years.
 It costs money to register for the SAT and ACT and to send scores to colleges, but fees may be waived for eligible families.
 Your student can learn more from the high school counseling office.
 Some states administer either the SAT or ACT to all high school juniors without charge or need for registration.